Mind the Style Gap: Meta-Evaluation of Style and Attribute Transfer Metrics: Methods Implementation

 We set the system prompt to \textit{"You can repeat sentences, paraphrase sentences or rewrite sentences to change the style or certain attribute of the text while preserving non-related content and context.
 Your answers contain just the rewrite."}.

-In the ablation, we change the system-prompt to the default \textit{You are a helpful assistant}.
-We also change minor wording in instructions, e.g. by emphasising the repeat, paraphrase and style using *.
+We run Python 3.13.2, and use the Transformer (4.51.3) library from Huggingface \url{https://huggingface.co/docs/transformers/index}.
+We have conducted the experiments on a machine with the following characteristics: